 Buy CDP-Choline supplement, 250 mg pill, 60 Capsules

 Stabilized citicoline (cytidine 5'diphosphocholine) is a naturally occurring, water soluble, biological compound that is an essential intermediate for the synthesis of phosphatidylcholine, a major constituent of the grey matter of brain tissue (30%).
 It is metabolized to yield the free nucleotide cytidine and choline.
 Scientific research demonstrates that citicoline consumption promotes brain metabolism by enhancing the synthesis of acetylcholine, restoring phospholipid content in the brain, and regulation of neuronal membrane excitability.

 Also consider Mind Power Rx with acetyl l-carnitine, DMAE, vinpocetine, and several mind enhancers all together in a combination formula.

-Buy CDP-Choline pills, Mind Power Rx mental
+Buy CDP-Choline supplement pills, Mind Power Rx mental

 enhancing formula, A vision improving formula, or to see a list of high quality products

 CDP Choline 250 mg (from stabilized cytidine 5'diphosphocholine), brand name Cognizin

 Suggested Use: One citicilone capsule before breakfast or lunch.